bradgarropy/bradgarropy.com/content/pages/resume.md

 ## Objective

-Find a job where I can do more work in public, collaborate directly with other individuals or companies, and share what I create with the world.
+Find a fully remote job in a smaller company where I can architect, lead, and develop web applications with a fast moving team that owns their own stack.
+I prefer to work in TypeScript, Remix, Tailwind, and PostgreSQL.
+Any public facing products or open source opportunities are a great bonus.

 ## Education